 However, these thought negative thoughts are not true, it is natural for the individual to experience anxiety, depression, worry and frustration because of guilt but it is important to prevent them from being internalized further to the point it becomes shame.

 Alcoholism is a disease, not a moral failing that could easily be “turned off” like a light switch.
 The physical and psychological effects that alcohol has on the body takes time to heal from, including: thinking/comprehension, coordination, sleep habits and stress/emotional regulation.
-The time it takes heal depends on the amount and duration of the use/consumption and the damage that has been done.
+The time it takes to heal depends on the amount and duration of the use/consumption and the damage that has been done.
 On average Post Acute Withdrawal Syndrome (PAWS) takes about 3-6months for the body and mind to begin healing once alcohol consumption has ceased and about 19-24 or more months to fully heal from last drink.

 It is important for individuals and their families to attend some manner of treatment and/or support, as the disease of addiction affects all aspects of that individual’s life including their family.
-Counseling or individual support through groups like Alcohol Anonymous work with the individual to recognize that although alcohol has been major component of that individual’s life it is not central and that they (individual) are not alone; which is usually the barrier why individuals don’t always seek help.
+Counseling or individual support through groups like Alcohol Anonymous work with the individual to recognize that although alcohol has been a major component of that individual’s life it is not central and that they (individual) are not alone; which is usually the barrier why individuals don’t always seek help.
 In Steps 1-3, an individual learns that the emotional weight and stress of attempting to control most, if not all aspects of life are not necessary.
 The fact that in letting go of things that do not need to be controlled or held on to, and allowing something greater than the self, take control offers something more drink could offer: calm without the chaos.

 Throughout this article, the central theme of getting relief from guilt and shame is the desired outcome whether through overconsumption or through treatment and/or support.
 Let me ask this simple straightforward question: